clouddrove/toc/README.md

 17. **[terraform-aws-aurora](https://github.com/clouddrove/terraform-aws-aurora):** Terraform module which creates RDS Aurora database resources on AWS and can create different type of databases.
 Currently it supports Postgres and MySQL.
 18. **[terraform-aws-elasticache-redis](https://github.com/clouddrove/terraform-aws-elasticache-redis):** This terraform module creates Elasticache standalone server for Redis on AWS.
 19. **[terraform-aws-elasticache-redis-cluster](https://github.com/clouddrove/terraform-aws-elasticache-redis-cluster):** This terraform module creates Elasticache multiple replica for Redis on AWS.
-20. **[terraform-digitalocean](https://github.com/clouddrove/terraform-digitalocean):** Terraform module to manage Digital Ocean Account
+20. **[terraform-digitalocean](https://github.com/clouddrove/terraform-digitalocean):** Terraform module to manage Digital Ocean Account.
 21. **[terraform-digitalocean-k8s](https://github.com/clouddrove/terraform-digitalocean-k8s):** A terraform module for managing and creating a Kubernetes cluster on digital ocean.
 22. **[terraform-aws-ses](https://github.com/clouddrove/terraform-aws-ses):** Terraform module to create an SES Identity with SES IAM user on AWS.
 23. **[terraform-aws-vpn](https://github.com/clouddrove/terraform-aws-vpn):** Terraform module is used to create VPN resource on AWS for network connectivity.